raspberrypilearning/sock-puppet/en/step_11.md

 --- task ---
 ### Move blocks back

-Move the new `if else` back into the `if` block you made earlier.
+Move the new `if else`{:class='microbitlogic'} back into the `if`{:class='microbitlogic'} block you made earlier.

-This means that the tones play with rotaion and when the mouth is open.
+The tones will play with rotaion, and when the mouth is open.

 ![ALT TEXT](images/sad-sounds.gif)
 --- /task ---